0.0.0

 4. Force the final computed extent on the element by calling (setf bounds).

-A layout may perform steps 2 and 3 multiple times before settling on a final extent, though it must guarantee to reach step 4 eventually. suggest-bounds is primarily used to handle the case of nested layouts or other kinds of elements that may need to shrink or expand to fit their contents.
+A layout may perform steps 2 and 3 multiple times before settling on a final extent, though it must guarantee to reach step 4 eventually. suggest-size is primarily used to handle the case of nested layouts or other kinds of elements that may need to shrink or expand to fit their contents.
 Whether the element's preferred extent is used at all or not however is still up to the layout.

 Some layouts may temporarily hide elements or regions from view.
 In order to force a region to be visible, the function ensure-visible can be used.
 This function will traverse upwards to ensure that every layout along the way makes the desired region visible as best possible.